 The available chlorine concentrations being irresponsibly used are often 4%, 6% or even higher, which are toxic to the operator, customers, animals and our environment.

-The health of the operator can be adversely affected by the long-term ingestion of chlorine fumes, which can harm lungs, throat, eyes and skin.
+The health of the operator can be adversely affected by the long-term ingestion of chlorine fumes and exposure to spray drift, which can harm lungs, throat, eyes and skin

 It is said by some that higher concentrations of softwash chemicals are fine to use if you are wearing the correct PPE (Personal Protective Equipment).

 However, this is just here-say and Internet misinformation.
 According to the actual Health & Safety legislation, when mitigating risk PPE should be used only as a “last resort”.

 The law states that “Wherever there are risks to health and safety that cannot be adequately controlled in other ways, the Personal Protective Equipment at Work Regulations 1992 require PPE”.

 Quick tip: It is simply not possible to spray a roof from the ground and expect heavy biological growths such as moss and lichen to disappear, without using dangerously high concentrations of chlorine.

 The likelihood of something going seriously wrong when applying very strong chlorine solutions is high – a burst hose or a leaking fitting are just two examples – and in our view this risk is too great to take chances.

 Considering that the same cleaning effect can be achieved using lower concentrations of soft washing chemicals, why should a contractor risk their health, their customer’s health, and risk damaging the surfaces they are cleaning?